 - 1,080 Lbs.
 Sulfur Dioxide

-Work/Desk Space - Sunflower seed board/Dakota Burl-is a unique bio-based material, which exhibits the beauty of traditional hardwood.
+Sunflower seed board - Also known as Dakota Burl, these desks are a unique bio-based material which exhibits the beauty of traditional hardwood.
 The material is created from an agricultural fiber and sunflower hulls making this a great alternative to non-renewable resources.
 Building with Dakota Burl reduces the consumption of hardwood trees while utilizing the sunflower hull after the seeds are harvested.

 Wheat Board - is created from a rapidly renewable agricultural resource, wheat-straw, which offers a rich golden alternative to traditional hardwood or paneling products. in addition to its versatility, wheat board is so environmentally friendly, that the net greenhouse gas contribution during the life cycle of the product is actually negative.